The Case for Levothyroxine Injections

 Why do you think they make these recommendations?

-Because we have all sorts of medical research and data which show that basically anything you put into your mouth at the same time as your thyroid medication will seriously impact its absorption in the intestinal tract.
+Because we have all sorts of medical research and data that show that basically anything you put into your mouth at the same time as your thyroid medication will seriously impact its absorption in the intestinal tract.

 All of these can and do have a negative impact on how much thyroid hormone actually makes it into your body.